PhD Final Examination (Defense)

 4. How are you going to do the work?

-This information should be distilled down into an efficient, written proposal which is double-space, 12 pt font and is as short as possible while covering the requisite information.
+This information should be distilled into an efficient, written proposal that is double-spaced, 12-point font and is as short as possible while covering the requisite information.
 A reasonable target for the proposal is 30-40 pages, excluding references and appendix material.
 The proposal cannot exceed 50 pages.
 All tables, graphs, figures, diagrams, and charts must be included within the page limit and should be, where possible, blended into the proposal text.

 The following format and page distribution is recommended.
 This proposal format is adopted from that for National Institutes of Health (NIH) grants.
 Substantial published information exists on writing NIH proposals, which may be of use to students learning to write their first proposals.

 C. Preliminary Studies.
 What have you already done?
 Provide an account of your preliminary studies pertinent to the proposed research.
-This information should help to establish the feasibility of the proposed project and your experience and competence to pursue the proposed project.
-Any manuscripts/publications submitted or accepted for publication may be listed, and when submitted in the appendix are not part of the page limitations.
-(Recommended: 12-16 pages).
+This information should help to establish the feasibility of the proposed project and your experience and competence to pursue it.
+Any manuscripts or publications submitted or accepted for publication may be listed, and when submitted in the appendix are not part of the page limitations.
+(Recommended: 12-16 pages.)

 The following sections should be included but are not part of the page limit: